open-mango/editor/README.md

 ## onHandleMentionClick

-We use mention trigger prefix string to '@'.
+The prefix to activate the mention function is `@`

-You can see mention suggestion list when you key press @ in mango editor area, if you pass `mentions` props to mango editor
+You can see mention suggestion list when you key press `@` in mango editor area, if you pass `mentions` props to mango editor

 Mango Editor fire `onHandleMentionClick` event with `Mention` interface when you click one of mention.

 ## onDragDropFiles

-Multi file upload functionality included Mango Editor 0.3.2 version.
+Version 0.3.2 of the mango editor, multi-file upload function has been added.

-You can Drag &amp; Drop files to editor area or click file upload button on mango editor toolbar.
+You can select files to upload using drag-and-drop or by clicking the file selection button.

-When you drop files to editor area then you can see preview panel over mango editor area and call `onDragDropFiles` callback function.
+When you drop the selected files in the editor area, a preview panel appears and thumbnails appear according to the type of the selected file.

-Make sure upload files to your server upload logic, and then return response to mango editor
+At this time, the `onDragDropFiles` callback function passed to Mango Editor is called.

+Upload the file using the file upload function you created in the onDragDropFiles callback function and return the result.

 ## onExtraButtonClick